rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 crate](https://doc.rust-lang.org/proc_macro/macro.quote.html)).

 Let's step through an example.
-If `my_eager_macro!` wants to use `expand!` to eagerly expand it's input, then this invocation:
+If `my_eager_macro!` wants to use `expand!` to eagerly expand its input, then this invocation:
 ```rust
 my_eager_macro! {
     concat!("a", "b")